What are you looking for help with?

 Hypnosis empowers us to gain access to and control over those unconscious thoughts and negative thinking patterns.
 And when we can remove those thoughts, we gain confidence in our abilities.

-The reason: You mind learned early about that negative experience.
+The reason: That negative experience created a negative attachment in your subconscious.
 Then, through repetition and self-perpetuating thinking, you began to believe that you weren’t a great public speaker.

 In other words, it’s such a challenge because it requires unwinding and removing years of reinforcement.